‘I thought I was safe’: Federal government’s radon advice creates a false sense of security

 “They think—or are told—that they’re safe, but in fact, they’re not … (The guideline is) twice where people’s risk (of lung cancer) is clear based on the medical evidence.”

-Up to a third of the roughly 42,000 homes in the ongoing Evict Radon National Study show radon levels below the Canadian guideline but above the WHO guideline.
+Up to a third of the roughly 42,000 homes in Evict Radon’s ongoing national study show radon levels below the Canadian guideline but above the WHO guideline.
 That translates into “millions of people who are going to be exposed” to enough radon to increase their risk of developing lung cancer, Goodarzi says.

 Some Canadians living in homes with radon levels below Health Canada’s guideline will be exposed in the long term to radiation doses comparable to the dose that NASA calculates astronauts would receive from a 500-day mission on the surface of Mars, Goodarzi says.